-Brief history of the Osborne 1
+A brief history of the Osborne 1 computer

 Never intended to be the world’s most powerful computer, the Osborne 1 boasted multiple built-in floppy drives, with a maximum storage capacity of 91K each.
-A Z80 microprocessor powered the machine, which had a detachable keyboard with numeric keypad and a tiny, built-in, 5-inch monochrome display.
+A Zilog Z80 microprocessor powered the machine, which had a detachable keyboard with numeric keypad and a tiny, built-in, 5-inch monochrome display.
 In a neat touch, which Jony Ive would later use for Macs like the iMac G3, the Osborne 1 featured a carrying handle to make it easily transportable.

-In the end, a series of bad decisions on the part of Adam Osborne led to the company’s September 13, 1981, bankruptcy.
+In the end, a series of bad decisions on the part of founder Adam Osborne led to the company’s September 13, 1981, bankruptcy.
 Later that month, a group of investors filed suit against the company, looking for $8.5 million in damages for apparent insider trading.
 They also accused Osborne of covering up the company’s perilous financial situation.